 Designer Lotte de Raadt had a creative upbringing.
-Her mother also worked with clay and she marketed that work at markets and fairs.
-From an early age, Lotte went with her, so both creating and entrepreneurship were instilled in her.
-The fact that she applied to the Design Academy at sixteen, although early, came as no surprise.
-Right after her education, Lotte started her own design studio, and since 2017 some of her products are part of the Vij5 collection.
+Her mother also worked with clay and sold her work at markets and fairs.
+Lotte joined her from a young age, so both creating and entrepreneurship were instilled in her from an early age.
+The fact that she enrolled at the Design Academy at the age of sixteen was early, but came as no surprise.
+Immediately after her studies, Lotte started her own design studio.
+Since 2017, a number of her products have been part of the Vij5 collection.

 Text: Daniëlle van de Haterd(Staaldraad Tekstschrijver)